Knights of Columbus

 Organizations we work with:

-Porter County RTL, Lake County RTL, LaPorte County RTL, Indiana RTL, National RTL, USCCB Pro-Life office, Diocese of Gary Pro-Life office, other parish RTL groups, Crisis Pregnancy Centers, Project Gabriel, Rachel’s Vineyard, Knights of Columbus and other pro-life groups.
+Porter County RTL, Lake County RTL, LaPorte County RTL, Indiana RTL, National RTL, USCCB Pro-Life office, Diocese of Gary Pro-Life office, other parish RTL groups, St. Patrick School, CHS Students for Life, Pregnancy Help Centers, Rachel’s Vineyard, Knights of Columbus and other pro-life groups.

 What you can do:

 Pray for the preservation of all human life.
 Discuss pro-life beliefs with others.
 Vote for pro-life candidates and legislation.
 Support pregnancy centers.
 Join a pro-life group.
-Read pro-life books, articles, websites.
+Read pro-life books, articles, web resources.
 Write pro-life letters to the editor and to Congress.

 The weak cry out “Take my hand, not my life”.
 Let us not turn our backs on those in need.
 Make a difference and be a voice for Life.